SujalD04/mini-project/README.md

-# Mini Autonomous Inventory Management & Forecasting as a Service
+# Autonomous Inventory Management & Forecasting as a Service

 ## Key Features & Benefits